bowo-prasetyo/forkbuild/docs/Architecture.md

 user currently doing while building it?" — the second question's answer should never leak into the first's.

+Spatial State — as of 0.1.30, a third kind of runtime state exists for the World View: SpatialCameraState, SpatialSelectionState, and SpatialHoverState.
+These are neither Domain State nor Editor State;
+they are transient navigation observations local to a spatial viewing session.
+Like Editor State, they are never serialized into the Protocol.

+Spatial Selection Invariant

+A SpatialSelectionState may reference only a currently loaded document.
+When that document leaves the streaming radius, the selection is cleared before its meshes are removed.
+This invariant is enforced by WorldNavigationSession._unloadWorld(), which checks whether the selection or hover references the departing document and clears them before the renderer purges the world's meshes.
+Violating this invariant would produce application state pointing to unloaded geometry, which does not crash the renderer (MeshRegistry simply returns null) but creates a logical inconsistency that would confuse UI and future multiplayer synchronization.

 Publication vs Document vs Location

 Three distinct abstractions, kept strictly separate: